feliperafael/promptsy/README.md

-# Promptz
+# Promptsy

-Promptz is a Python library designed for managing and organizing prompts for language models in a structured way.
+Promptsy is a Python library designed for managing and organizing prompts for language models in a structured way.
 It provides a convenient method to store, retrieve, and format prompts using YAML files.

 ## Features